br-amaral/MigratorySensitivity_ShinyApp/read_me_arrival.txt

 mod - model type that estimates were derived from (IAR - spatially smoothed; GAM - local estimation) posterior_mean - posterior mean of arrival estimate.
 These estimates were derived from data from eBird. posterior_sd - posterior standard deviation arrival estimate.
-These estimates were derived from data from eBird.
+These estimates were derived from data from eBird. valid_GAM - denotes whether a spcies-cell-year had a valid GAM estimate.
+Can be used to filter IAR-derived esimates for downstream analyses (see below).

 DATA USE RECOMMENDATIONS